Henry Percy, 7th Duke of Northumberland

 Henry George Percy, 7th Duke of Northumberland, KG PC FRS (29 May 1846 – 14 May 1918), styled Lord Warkworth between 1865 and 1867 and Earl Percy between 1867 and 1899, was a British Conservative politician.
 He served as Treasurer of the Household under Benjamin Disraeli between 1874 and 1875 and was Chairman of the National Union of Conservative and Constitutional Associations from 1879 to 1883.

 Background

 Percy was the eldest son of Algernon Percy, 6th Duke of Northumberland, by his wife Louisa, daughter of Henry Drummond.
 Lord Algernon Percy was his younger brother.
-He became known by the courtesy title Lord Lovaine when his grandfather succeeded in the dukedom of Northumberland in 1865 and as Earl Percy when his father succeeded in the dukedom in 1867.
+He became known by the courtesy title Lord Warkworth when his grandfather succeeded in the dukedom of Northumberland in 1865 and as Earl Percy when his father succeeded in the dukedom in 1867.

 Political career

 Percy was returned to parliament for Northumberland North in 1868.
 In 1874 he was sworn of the Privy Council and appointed Treasurer of the Household under Benjamin Disraeli, a post he held until 1875.
 From 1879 to 1883 he was Chairman of the National Union of Conservative and Constitutional Associations.
 The Northumberland North seat was abolished in 1885 and Percy was not elected for another constituency.
 Two years later he was summoned to the House of Lords through a writ of acceleration in his father's barony of Lovaine.

 From 1909 he was made an alderman on Middlesex County Council.